seetime/quantum-gravity/Conclusion.md

 It should be noted that q cannot be negative because it means the number of bond of photon particle and dark energy particle.
 Our eye which is made of normal matter can only see visible light *photon*.
 When our eye *see* dark energy particle( in other word, dark energy particle hit our eye), we are hard to sense it because it result in a penergy decrement and menergy increment in our energy state.
 It also means that the time cost we need to pay for traveling over the absolute distance in space get increased.

+Simply, gravity is the change of absolute unit length in time and space which a movable object experience.
 This is the core idea to understand gravity.